 Egmont’s Zero Tolerances

-Egmont has five zero tolerances, which Egmont does not accept at suppliers where Egmont’s products are produce.
+Egmont has five zero tolerance issues, which Egmont does not accept at suppliers where Egmont’s products are produced.
 These are:

 - No child labour